tud-hri/joan/docs/other-sensodrive.md

 to know all about CAN communication protocols and how the PCAN API works please read the extensive documentation provided by PEAK Systems.
 (Same link as the drivers)

+The main document of reference for this section is the 'Software manual Version 3.10.0 SENSO-wheel' by the SensoDrive company itself.
+(FIX LINK HERE) This explains all relevant info regarding the messages you can send and receive and what the messages should look like that you send.
+For the rest of this section we will explain different things you can do and how you would implement this in python.